bitsnnfl2021/bitsnnfl2021.github.io/_posts/2019-03-22-dsod-learning-deeply-supervised-object-detectors-from-scratch.md

 date: 2019-03-22 16:28:14 +0000

 ---
-Deeply Supervised Object Detector (DSOD) is a framework that can learn object detectors from **_scratch_**.
+**Short Introduction:** Deeply Supervised Object Detector (DSOD) is a framework that can learn object detectors from **_scratch_**.
 State-of-the-art object objectors rely heavily on the off the-shelf networks pre-trained on large-scale classification datasets like ImageNet, which incurs learning bias due to the difference on both the loss functions and the category distributions between classification and detection tasks.

 **I recommend going through the paper once to get a proper grasp of the subject.**